-The leadership team includes the Principal, two Deputy Principals and five Assistant Principals.
-There are 37 mainstream teachers and 3 support unit teachers.
+The leadership team includes the Principal, two Deputy Principals and six Assistant Principals.
+There are 40 mainstream teachers and 3 support unit teachers.
 The latter provide staffing for one IM class (Assistant Principal Support) and two IO classes.
-Support staff includes; 5.4 English as a Second Language Teachers (two full time and three part-time positions) and two part-time (1.4) Support Teacher Learning Assistance.
+Support staff includes; 5.2 English as a Second Language Teachers and two part-time (1.3) Support Teacher Learning Assistance.
 The release from face to face program focuses on Library and integrated units and includes classes from Kindergarten to Year 6.
-The School Counsellor is available 3 days per week.
+The School Counsellor is available 5 days per week.
 All staff, including executive, teachers, school assistants and the general assistant are dedicated in their support of the school's educational programs and work to enhance the high quality learning environment of the school.